dotnet/docs/docs/core/porting/index.md

 ## .NET Framework compatibility mode

 The .NET Framework compatibility mode was introduced in .NET Standard 2.0.
-The compatibility mode allows .NET Standard, .NET 5+, and .NET Core 3.1 projects to reference .NET Framework libraries on Windows-only.
+The compatibility mode allows .NET Standard, .NET 5+, and .NET Core 3.1 projects to reference .NET Framework libraries on Windows only.
 Referencing .NET Framework libraries doesn't work for all projects, such as if the library uses WPF APIs, but it does unblock many porting scenarios.
 For more information, see the [Analyze your dependencies to port code from .NET Framework to .NET](third-party-deps.md#net-framework-compatibility-mode).

 ## Unavailable technologies